Essential glamping packing list for luxury camping with kids

 What have I missed?
 If you have something you could not go camping without then let me know.
 I’d love to hear what’s on your glamping packing list.

-If you’re looking for glamping or camping inspiration then check out these blog posts by other families:
+If you’re looking for glamping or camping inspiration then check out these posts:

 - Safari Tent Glamping at Crealy Meadows in Devon